karthikeyanrathore/karthikeyanrathore.github.io/_posts/2025-06-20-Your-bluetooth-might-be-affecting-your-wifi-speed.markdown

 ---
 layout: post
-title: "Your-bluetooth-might-be-affecting-your-wifi-speed"
+title: "Your bluetooth might be affecting your wifi speed"
 date:   2025-06-20
-categories: topic
+categories: help
 ---

-## pre-context
+### pre-context
 So for a while i was using my macbook M1 as my main workstation.
 But during my degree, for a project i had to switch back to my lenovo linux laptop.
 It was just sitting in the shelf's so i had to update all the packages.